 As a junior squash player, Sydney recognized that she and many of her friends were replacing their rackets and shoes before they were broken or no longer useful.
 She realized that much of this equipment was valuable for people just starting the game or in need of equipment.
 In addition, by reusing the equipment, waste is removed from landfills.

-As a result of these needs, so far, SquashCares has collected over 250 pieces of squash equipment!
+As a result of these needs, so far, SquashCares has collected 296 pieces of squash equipment!
 We have collected 118 squash rackets through our racket program for donation to two urban squash programs – CitySquash and Squash Haven.
-Our shoe program has resulted in the collection of 107 pairs of squash shoes for donation to Squash Haven, SquashBusters and the PSA ReBound program.
+Our shoe program has resulted in the collection of 111 pairs of squash shoes for donation to Squash Haven, SquashBusters and the PSA ReBound program.
 In addition, Dunlop Sports donated 20 new pairs of goggles which were donated by SquashCares to middle school squash players at the November 2016 SquashBusters ball blanket sewing event.
 Another 7 pairs of goggles and 40 pieces of clothing have been collected from players.
 These contributions allow important programs to bring squash to students who might not otherwise have the chance to play squash.
 We are thrilled to have outfitted over 100 urban squash players with rackets and shoes.
 We welcome inquires from other programs that might benefit from used squash shoes and rackets.

 Looking to get involved?

 You can learn more about our projects on this website.
 We are actively soliciting new potential recipients of ball blankets.
 Please reach out to Sydney if you would like a ball blanket or know of someone who could benefit from one.
 You can also contact us to contribute your dead squash balls or your used squash equipment.

 Interested in creating your own ball blanket?
 There are approximately 500,000 squash balls dumped into the waste stream annually; that’s too many balls for us to recycle into ball blankets!
 We need help from people worldwide to eliminate a more substantial amount of balls from the waste stream and to create more ball blankets for autistic and ADHD individuals.